 Peter A. Ward, M.D.

-Regulation and role of complement activation products, histones and cytokines in the inflammatory response and in sepsis; signaling pathways in phagocytes; role of complement in sepsis.
 The main focus of our laboratory is the regulation of the inflammatory response.
 An in vivo model of acute lung injury has been developed in mice.
-The role of various adhesion molecules (e.g. ICAM-1, VCAM-1), cytokines (e.g. TNFa), chemokines (e.g. MIP-2, CINC), anti-inflammatory interleukins (e.g. IL-10, IL-13), complement factors (e.g. C5a), endogenous protease inhibitors (e.g. TIMP-2 and SLPI) and histones are studied in this model as well as in vitro.
+The role of various adhesion molecules (e.g. ICAM-1, VCAM-1), cytokines (e.g. TNF), chemokines (e.g. MIP-2, CINC), anti-inflammatory interleukins (e.g. IL-10, IL-13), complement factors (e.g. C5a), endogenous protease inhibitors (e.g. TIMP-2 and SLPI) and histones are studied in this model as well as in vitro.
 A second area of research is sepsis.
 Our earlier studies have shown that sepsis developing in rodents after cecal ligation and puncture (CLP) is associated with activation of complement and generation of the anaphylatoxin, C5a, which then interacts with its receptors (C5aR1, C5aR2) present on a variety of cells, both myeloid and myeloid-derived cells.
 Such interactions appear to be associated with the multiorgan failure of sepsis.
 Currently, we have a focus on C5a being able to interact with cardiomyocytes, resulting in heart failure.
 Cardiac dysfunction is a major complication of sepsis, resulting in septic shock.
 Currently, two of my former postdoctoral fellows at the University of Jena, Germany, have initiated Phase II Clinical Trials in humans with sepsis, using a “humanized’ version of a mouse antibody that neutralizes C5a.
 In addition, we study some of the signaling molecules such as MAP-kinases and the transcription factor NF-kB involved in the inflammatory response.
-Our laboratory routinely uses some of the standard cellular and molecular biological techniques such as cloning, RT-PCR, Western and Northern blot analysis, ELISA, antibody production, bacterial and mammalian expression of proteins, transfections, etc.
+Our laboratory routinely uses some of the standard cellular and molecular biological techniques such as cloning, RT-PCR, Western and Northern blot analysis, ELISA, antibody production, bacterial and mammalian expression of proteins, transfections, etc. Currently, our group is studying the extent to which sepsis in mice causes functional and structural changes in the brain, which appears to be complement-dependent.